Bird Supplies

 To encourage exercise, always provide the largest cage you can afford.
 Keep in mind that the bar space of the cage should not be larger than your birds head.
 You don’t want your bird to get its head stuck between the bars.

-Stick with powder-coated cages or stainless steel cages to avoid metal toxicity.
+Stick with American-made powder-coated cages or stainless steel cages to avoid metal toxicity.
 Birds seem to get a lot of enjoyment rubbing their beaks up and down the cage bars.

 Inferior cages can poison your bird with lead or zinc.
 While you may think you are saving money by purchasing a used or cheap cage, it may be a decision that you regret later.